mjneary10/shaunagra-test/content/frames/wedding/unique-wedding-gift-for-couples.md

 If you would like a customised wedding card to match this particular frame, please add this option to your cart.
 The bespoke card will be made to match the theme of this frame using a printed version of a tree.
 There are two types of cards to choose from.
 You can choose the plain white version which is 250gsm (no embellishments) or the 300gsm version.
 This type has the 3 rustic heart buttons in three of the corners and the bottom right has a handmade button.
 Please add the frame & card package to your cart if you would like to include the card to match.

 Specifications are: -

-10 x 10 inches.

-Real glass frontage.

-Hook on the back for wall hanging.